ntibbles/equa11y/README.md

 - Outline Event Listeners - Outlines and labels all non-interactive elements in the pages.

 ### Experimental Utility Limitations
 - Outline Embedded Text grayscales images and uses Tesseract to read the text.
 If the server prevents a reload of the images the graysacle will fail, reducing the accuracy of Tesseract.
+Make sure all images are loaded BEFORE running the utility.
 - Outline Event Listeners uses Chromes Debug mode.
 Any limitaions on the browser using debug mode (i.e. cancelling debug mode) will affect the functionality.

 ## Loading an unpacked extension